Grab a couple of potatoes and some craft paint to make this adorable potato stamp valentine craft – perfect to gift to grandparents on the 14th.

 Make a Valentine for Grandparents with potato stamps and paint.
 Give a custom photo mat make by the kids this Valentine’s Day.

 This project is a bit of a craft fail.
 Proof that not all crafts turn out picture-perfect over here in blog world.
 This one really is my fault.
 After all, I was the one who gave a pair of two-year-olds paint and potato stamps.
 What did I really expect?
 Fine art?

 Don’t get me wrong.
 We had a TON of fun.
 I cut a potato in half, and carved two heart-shaped stamps into each half.
 Then, I taped a roll of craft paper to the dining table, and the twins went to town.

 Everything started out really great.
-I showed R & B how to dip the potato stamp into the paint, and then make heart shapes on the paper.
-Miss.
-B. kept enthusiastically declaring “Heart!
-Heart!” with each new stamp of the potato.
+I showed the twins how to dip the potato stamp into the paint, and then make heart shapes on the paper.

 We quickly discovered that it would be much quicker to just rub the potato stamp around on the paper – much like a brush.
 Instead of cute pink and red hearts, we had blobs and smears.
 It eventually got to the point that the paper was beginning to warp and wear away.

 I decided to let the kids have a “messy” version and a “clean” version that I helped guide them on.
 We stamped enough craft paper to make four 8.5″ by 11″ sheets.

 Then, I printed 4×6 pictures of the twins doing their project.
 I cropped down the pictures and then taped them to the painted craft paper, which served as a “frame.”